Associated Therapies

 This pressure vacuums the remaining air around the skin.

-Aromatherapy is a branch of herbal medicine, using various flower essences and traditional Chinese medical theory it can be used at a powerful level for healing.
+Aromatherapy is a branch of herbal medicine, using various flower essences and traditional Chinese medical theory it can be used as a powerful healing tool.

 Foot spas use herbs to promote health and wellbeing.